joelouthan/Theologicus/src/doctrine-christ-saves/07-perfect-work-of-christ.md

 >Genesis 3:21 The LORD God made clothing from skins for the man and his wife, and he clothed them.

 Now, if you had only read the Bible for the first time in your life, and chapter 3, verse 21 was the first time you had ever heard of that, that might not mean anything to you.
 I mean, it’s nice that God covered their naked bodies.
 But as the days and lives continue after this moment, God continues to interact, guide, speak to, and reveal His glory to his people; we can go back and see what God was doing in that instance.
 It is only when I read through the law and the gospel that I can reread that verse in actual truth.
-God gives them his righteousness because they heard his gospel and believed.
+God gives them His righteousness because they have heard His gospel and believed.

-That Adam and Eve sinned, and they tried covering up their sins with their self-righteousness, which are as dirty garments before God.
+That Adam and Eve sinned, and they tried covering up their sins with their self-righteousness, which is as dirty garments before God.
 But God responds by preaching the Gospel of his Son.
 Adam and Eve react by believing the Gospel.
 And because they believed in God, God takes away their sin and self-righteousness and clothes them with His righteousness.

 Don’t believe me?